volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 ## Application's structure

-The structure of created React application is the following:
+The structure of the created React application is the following:

 ![React application's structure](/img/screenshot-2020-06-04-at-17.55.58.png "The structure of React application created using create-react-app tool")